redhottensors/hydrax/README.md

 # with hydrax.tqdm.tbatches
     from hydrax.tdqm import tbatches

-    with dataloader:
-        for batch in tbatches(dataloader, report_interval=1000):
+    for batch in tbatches(dataloader, report_interval=1000): # tbatches includes a with block for the dataloader ...
-            ...
 ```

 ### Batch Structure